Shared-Reality-Lab/IMAGE-server/README.md

 #### I want to make a minor (non-breaking) change to a data type

 1. Create a branch of `schemas` and implement.
-2. Create a schema PR.
+2. Create a PR for the new `schemas` branch you created.
 3. Merge the PR into `schemas`.
 4. Create a PR to update the submodule in the main branch: include any updates to component functionality your modifications will allow.
 5. Merge the PR into main.